FarronF/limerick-council-meetings/meetings/2022/12/14-Meeting of the Home and Social Development Strategic Policy Committee/Minutes – Meeting of the Home and Social Strategic Policy Committee – 19th October 2022.md

 arrears, and were adhering to such plans, had nevertheless received such letters thereby causing

 them distress.
-Mr. Hayes advised that he would be very surprised if that was the case and it was--- 6
+Mr. Hayes advised that he would be very surprised if that was the case and it was
+---
+6

 agreed that Cllr.
 Benson would engage with him subsequent to the meeting with specific details so